Follow the Money: Does it lead to Russia and a Reset of American Education?

 As an aside, WHY would American politicians, bureaucrats, and NGOs ever allow Russia to collaborate or influence American education, technology, or military policy and development?
 What is the desired goal in this collaboration?
 Is it what’s best for America?

-This joint effort to establish graduate research university in Russia as part of new innovation city of Skolkovo.
+This was a joint effort to establish a graduate research university in Russia as part of the new innovation city of Skolkovo.

 Under the proposed [ three year] collaboration, MIT will assist the Skolkovo Foundation in building SIST as a unique, world-class graduate research university.

 - Integrate education, advanced research, and entrepreneurship, based on academic excellence and innovation